googleapis/google-cloud-cpp/README.md

 cmake --build cmake-out -- -j $(nproc)
 ```

-The binary artifacts for the library, such as examples, will be located in
+The binary artifacts, such as examples, will be placed in
-`cmake-out/build/google-cloud-cpp/`.
+`cmake-out/super/src/google_cloud_cpp_project-build/`.

 ## Quickstart